 Independence did not bring stability.
 For nearly 60 years, coups and short-lived constitutions dominated Bolivian politics.
 Bolivia's weakness was demonstrated during the War of the Pacific (1879-83), when it lost its seacoast and the adjoining rich nitrate fields to Chile.

 An increase in the world price of silver brought Bolivia a measure of relative prosperity and political stability in the late 1800s.
 During the early part of the 20th century, tin replaced silver as the country's most important source of wealth.
 A succession of governments controlled by the economic and social elites followed laissez-faire capitalist policies through the first third of the century.

 The period from 1952 to 1964 was marked by significant economic and social reforms in the country and a new constitution was adopted in 1967; however, civil unrest continues to dominate Bolivia's politics and the country remains one of the poorest in Latin America.
-In December 2005, Bolivians elected Movement Toward Socialism leader Evo Morales, who vowed to change the country's traditional political class and empower the nation's poor majority.

 The typical school year runs from February through November.
 Eight years are required for primary school then another four years are necessary to graduate from high school.

 In the face of poverty and long-term political instability in Bolivia, the educational attitude of Bolivians is positive.
 People view education as a tool to improve their incomes and a way to improve their quality of life.

 Even though an education is a basic requirement to get a better job, it is still considered a privilege to have an educated person in the family.
 Those who are educated enjoy better health care for themselves and their children.
 They also have better possibilities to improve their incomes and to obtain a job.
 Unemployment remains as high as 60 percent.
 Additionally, many of those who work are overqualified and underpaid for the jobs they are doing.